ptquang2000/micropython-mqtt-broker/README.md

 ## Main Goal
 - Be able to work with paho-mqtt.
-- Be able to run on ESP ? :D ?
+- Be able to run on ESP32

 ## About
 * MQTT version 3.1.1